arexbold/TripleBondChallenge/README.md

 - Forced evos for enemy mons at level 30.
 - Gym leaders, bosses, and Elite Four trainers have held items.

-### Mid-game Rules
-- Ecruteak
-  - You cannot exit to the West until you beat the Burnt Tower.
-- Team Rocket HQ
-  - After the first statue fights, disable the statues.
-It's the blue laptop next to the scientest.

 ### Lake Rage Shiny
 - You may catch this to use if you like but you must give up one of your mons immediately after you catch it.
 If you don't like it too bad.
 - No Orin, you can't catch a legendary/pseudo.